zowe/docs-site/docs/extend/extend-apiml/onboard-spring-boot-enabler.md

     * **bypass**

-      This value specifies the authentication token is passed unchanged to service.
-Also, the API GW will not validate the token.
+      This value specifies that the authentication token is passed unchanged to the service.
+Also, the API Gateway does not validate the token.
 Consequently, the token validation is left to the service.

       **Note:** This is the default scheme when no authentication parameters are specified.